rednafi/rednafi.com/content/go/lifecycle_management_in_tests.md

 Gophers, especially if you haven't written Go for a while.
 This text explores some common ways to do lifecycle management in your Go tests.

-Before we cover multiple testing scenarios, it's useful to understand how Go’s test harness actually runs your tests.
+Before we cover multiple testing scenarios, it's useful to understand how Go's test harness actually runs your tests.

 ## How Go discovers and runs your tests

-When you type `go test`, Go doesn’t interpret test files directly.
+When you type `go test`, Go doesn't interpret test files directly.
 It collects all the `_test.go` files in a package, compiles them together with the rest of the package, and produces a temporary binary.
 That binary contains both your code and your tests, along with a small harness that drives them.
 The harness then runs the binary and reports results.